oslabs-beta/Deno-Redlock/README.md

 # Deno-Redlock

 ## Description
 This is an implementation of the Redlock algorithm in Deno.
-It is a secure, lightweight solution to control resource access priority in distributed systems architecture.
+It is a secure, lightweight solution to control resource access in distributed systems architecture.

 > Distributed locks are a very useful primitive in many environments where different processes require to operate  with shared resources in a mutually exclusive way.
 >